 Are you looking for a fun way to teach the War of 1812?
-Engage your students in with a reading activity, Mini-Doodle Note Booklet and primary source analysis.
+Engage your students in with a reading activity, Doodle Notes and primary source analysis.
 Avoid the lecture – let students learn for themselves as they create their own booklet over the War of 1812.
+Google Slides are included.

 Your purchase includes: